 b) Paging message received with access type set to 3GPP access when UE-initiated 5GMM specific procedure or service request procedure is ongoing.

-The UE shall ignore the paging.
+The UE shall proceed with 5GMM specific procedure or service request procedure.
+If for these procedures lower layers indicate that the access attempt is barred, then the UE shall handle the pending paging message as specified in subclause 5.6.2.2.1.
+Otherwise, the UE shall ignore the paging once lower layers confirm the establishment of the signalling connection.

 *** Next change ***